openstack-archive/tripleo-docs/doc/source/ci/ruck_rover_primer.rst

 The tripleo-squad divides their work across 3 week sprints.
 During sprint planning 2 members of the team are nominated as the 'ruck' and 'rover'.
-You can easily identify these unfortunate souls in freenode #oooq with "ruck" or "rover" in their irc nick.
+You can easily identify these unfortunate souls in OFTC #oooq with "ruck" or "rover" in their irc nick.

 In short the "ruck" and "rover" are tasked with keeping the lights on for a